sansible/aws_vpc_additional_block/README.md

 * [Role Variables](#role-variables)
 * [Examples](#examples)

-This role provisions an extra CIDR block for VPC along with public and private subnets as needed.
+This role provisions an extra CIDR block for VPC along with subnets, route tables and an IGW as needed.

 ## Installation and Dependencies